aboovv1976/fpsync-k8s-rclone/README.md

 ## modified fpsync (Ubuntu)

 The fpsync is required to run rclone or rsync in parallel to scale out the data transfer.
 The fpsync that comes with the fpart package doesn't support rclone or Kubernetes pods.
-The patch in this github project adds that the support for these tools.
+The patch adds suppport for these tools.

 ```
 # apt-get install fpart